Selvam-DG/Python/Notes/OOPs_Concepts.md

   - It represents real-world relationships well.
   - It provides the reusability of a code.
 We don’t have to write the same code again and again.
 Also, it allows us to add more features to a class without modifying it.
   - It is transitive in nature, which means that if class B inherits from another class A, then all the subclasses of B would automatically inherit from class A
+### Polymorphism
+- The word "polymorphism" means "many forms", and in programming it refers to methods/functions/operators with the same name that can be executed on many objects or classes
+- Polymorphism is often used in Class methods, where we can have multiple classes with the same method name